1. Overview

 Comparability

 Unlike other measures of productivity produced by the ONS, public service productivity estimates include goods and services, as well as labour and capital, as inputs.
 This is necessitated by the fact that public service output measures are gross output (total output) measures, rather than value added measures as used in labour productivity and multi-factor productivity, meaning that estimates are not comparable.
-For more information on how to compare the three measures of productivity, see, How to compare and interpret ONS productivity measures.
+For more information on how to compare the three measures of productivity, see our article How to compare and interpret ONS productivity measures.

 Back to table of contents